viktorvan/viktorvan.github.io/_posts/2019-03-12-domain-modeling-with-fsharp.markdown

 ```

 ## Domain logic
-And a `CustomerService` with our domain logic to handle the requirements.
+And a `CustomerService` with our domain logic to handle the requirements:

 ```csharp
 public class CustomerService